Hoàng Thùy: Background and education

 Thùy was born and raised in the commune of Thiền Lâm, Tĩnh Gia District, Thanh Hóa Province, Vietnam.
-When she was young, she used to sell rice cakes on coach buses to assist her family.
-Despite financial struggles, her family continued to supported her education.
+When she was younger, she used to sell rice cakes on coach buses to assist her family.
+Despite financial struggles, her family continued to support her education.
 Thùy graduated from Tĩnh Gia 1 High School in 2010.
 She majored in industrial design at Hanoi Architectural University before participating in the second season of Vietnam's Next Top Model and pursued modelling afterwards.
-In 2016 she studied fashion design at Central Saint Martins in London.
+In 2016, she studied fashion design at Central Saint Martins in London.

 Career

 Vietnam's Next Top Model

 In 2011, Thùy auditioned for Vietnam's Next Top Model season 2 at the casting in the capital Hanoi and made it to the top fifteen, being the fourteen finalist selected.
 During the competition, Thùy was called first at panel two times and landed in the bottom two one time.
 She competed in the finale against Nguyễn Thị Trà My & Lê Thị Thúy and won the title.
-As part of the VNTM prize package awarded to her, she received an approximately $75,000 worth of prizes including appeared on the cover of Her World magazine, a contract for representation with BeU Model Management and many other prizes.

 Post show career

-She joined Top Model of the World 2012 in Berlin, Germany where she reached the top 15, and also won the Best Catwalk Award.
+She joined Top Model of the World 2012 in Berlin, Germany where she reached the top 15, and won the Best Catwalk Award.
 In February 2014, she went to London fashion week's casting calls without an agency.
 With no personal contacts, she sent her portfolio by email to all the designers participating in Autumn/Winter 2014 London Fashion Week via any channels she could find.
 She first heard back from Jean Pierre Braganza and proceeded to successfully book 4 shows that season, which was a turning point in her international career.
 Since then, she has walked the runways of New York Fashion Week, London Fashion Week and Vietnam International Fashion Week.
-Thanks to her outstanding achievements, Hoàng Thùy was named in Forbes Vietnam's 30 Under 30 list in early 2015.
-She signed with PRM Models in London in 2015 and landed a fashion spread on Elle as well as Grazia shortly after, becoming the first Vietnamese model to do so.
-The same year, Thùy made an appearance on BBC One's The Clothes Show and was the only Asian model in that edition's cast.
+Thùy was named in Forbes Vietnam's 30 Under 30 list in 2015.
+She signed with PRM Models in London in 2015 and landed a fashion spread on Elle and Grazia after, becoming the first Vietnamese model to do so.

 In 2017, she became a coach for season 2 of The Face Vietnam.
 Throughout the show, general viewers called Thùy "the master of proverbs" due to her tendency to use Vietnamese proverbs in her confessions.